top of page

 Supporting adults and young people with anxiety, depression and emotional well-being

-A photo of Emma Dowrick
+A photo of Emma wearing a green shirt and smiling.

 • talk about your issues without fear of being judged or criticised so you can offload to have space to think more clearly.